americanexpress/one-app-cli/CONTRIBUTING.md

 3. Install the dependencies by running

     ```bash
-    $ cd npm install
+    $ npm install
     ```

 4. You can now run the scripts within the different [packages](./packages).

 ### Creating a `one-app-cli` new release

 1. Run `npm run lerna:version` locally from your release branch.
-This would push your release changes(changelog amd tags) to the branch on github.
+This would push your release changes(changelog and tags) to the branch on github.
 2. Create a pull request from your branch to the `master` branch with your changes.
 3. Once the changes are approved ensure you merge the changes and provide the commit message for the merge as `chore(release) : 1.9.7`